wallarm/product-documentation/docs/latest/api-discovery/rogue-api.md

 1. Navigate to the **API Specifications** section in the [US](https://us1.my.wallarm.com/api-specifications) or [EU](https://my.wallarm.com/api-specifications) Cloud.
 1. Click **Upload specification**.
-1. Select a specification to upload.
+1. At the **Specification upload** tab, select a specification to upload.
 It must be in the OpenAPI 3.0 JSON or YAML format.
-1. Set comparison parameters:
+1. Select uploading from URL.
+If necessary, you can specify a token for authentication.
+1. Decide on whether you need to **Regularly update the specification** (selected by default).
+This will update the specification every hour.
+1. Click **Upload**.
+Specification is validated (should be OpenAPI 3.0 JSON or YAML with correct formatting) - if some errors found, fix them and try to re-upload.

+    Note that you will not be able to start configuring rogue API detection based on the specification, until its file is successfully uploaded.

+1. Click the **Rogue APIs detection** tab.

+    !!! info "API policy enforcement"
+        * Besides rogue API detection, specifications may be used for [API policy enforcement](../api-policy-enforcement/overview.md).
+        * Before using the specification for policy enforcement, it is recommended to use it for searching the rogue APIs.
+This way you will be able to understand how much your specification differs from the actual requests of your clients.

+1. Select **Use for rogue APIs detection**.
+Options are displayed.
+1. Select **Applications** - only hosts related to the selected applications will be available.
-    * Application(s) and host(s) - only endpoints related to the selected applications/hosts will be compared.
-If you select **Compare with all current and future discovered applications hosts**, all hosts (of the selected applications) known now and all hosts that will be discovered in future will be included into comparison.
+1. Select **Hosts** - only endpoints related to the selected hosts will be searched for rogue APIs.

+    If necessary, select **Compare with all current and future discovered applications hosts** - all hosts (of the selected applications) known now and all hosts that will be discovered in future will be included into comparison.

     You can change comparison settings at any moment later - after this the comparison will be re‑done providing new results.

-    * Select uploading from URL.
-If necessary, you can specify a token for authentication.
-    * Leave the **Perform regular comparison** option selected (it is by default).
+1. Leave the **Perform regular comparison** option selected (it is by default).

     ![API Discovery - API Specifications - uploading API specification to find rogue APIs](../images/about-wallarm-waf/api-discovery/api-discovery-specification-upload.png)

-1. Start uploading.

 As uploading is finished, the number of rogue (shadow, orphan and zombie) APIs will be displayed for each specification in the list of **API Specifications**.